brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 6/Ephesians 6 24 bht.md

 2. "When the heart of man is free from all hypocrisy, it will be free from all corruption."
 3. "The only way of enjoying the light of the Divine countenance is to love sincerely God’s own Son, in whom his love toward us has been declared and confirmed."

+### Philip Schaff:
+1. "The best authorities omit the word 'Amen.'"
+2. "The empire of love is wider than all these."
+3. "Mere 'sincerity' is not sufficient; the love must move in a sphere, partake of a character, which is 'perennial, immutable, incorruptible,' and Christ's grace alone can produce such a love."

 ### Archibald T. Robertson:
 1. In uncorruptness  (εν αφθαρσια).
 A never diminishing love.
 See 1 Corinthians 15:42 for αφθαρσια.